CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/requirements/performance-requirements.md

 ## How to Use This Document

 **Ground Truth and Scope**: This document defines the performance requirements and benchmarks for the MediaMTX Camera Service Go implementation.
-All performance targets are based on 5x improvement over the Python implementation while maintaining full API compatibility.
+All performance targets are optimized for high-performance camera service operations with comprehensive WebSocket communication.

 - **Performance Targets**: Measurable performance goals with specific thresholds
 - **Benchmark Criteria**: Validation methods and acceptance criteria